timmy11803/Netflix-EDA-Python-Project/README.md

 ## 🚀 About Me
-I'm a Junior Data Scientist and former paralegal with a proven track record of optimizing case management through strategic use of data science.
+I'm a Data Analyst and former
+paralegal with a proven track record of optimizing case management through strategic use of data science.